-Here’s where you really want to do your homework about understanding auto loans, because no matter how much you love your new purchase, if it’s strapping you financially you’ll never really enjoy it.
+Here’s where you want to do your homework about understanding auto loans because no matter how much you love your new purchase, if it’s strapping you financially, you’ll never really enjoy it.

-Start with a car loan calculator so you can not only see your monthly payment, but also how much the car will cost you overall with interest.
+Start with our loan calculator so you can not only see your monthly payment, but also how much the car will cost you overall with interest.
 As an added option, you can even calculate the difference between buying versus leasing a new car.

 Now you need to decide how much car you can actually afford.
 Will the monthly payment comfortably fit within your budget?
 If not, you may need to rethink buying used or new, leasing rather than buying, or cutting back on vehicle options, like leather seats or sun roof.